Booker, Ayton lead Suns to 133-104 blowout of Mavericks

 KOBE TRIBUTES

-The Mavericks honored Kobe Bryant in a ceremony before their first home game since the Lakers star, his 13-year-old daughter Gianna and seven others were killed in a helicopter crash outside Los Angeles.
+The Mavericks honored Bryant in a ceremony before their first home game since the crash that also killed his 13-year-old daughter Gianna and seven others outside Los Angeles.

 Highlights of Bryant’s career and some of his interactions with the Mavericks, including retired star Dirk Nowitzki, were shown on the video boards during a moment of silence.
 Nowitzki was courtside with owner Mark Cuban.